quick-dryad/Mnege-4017/retro-files/README.md

 Cloud Success doesn’t just find you.
 You have to go out and get it.
 Event-driven Architecture Testing UX Optimization React Frontend Data Pipeline NLP
 Scalability Great things never come from comfort zones.
-IoT Logging WebSockets Lambda Functions Latency Optimization Optimization Data Science Python Load Testing Deployment
+IoT Logging WebSockets Lambda Functions Latency Optimization Optimization Data Science Python Load Testing Deployment Version Control Innovation distinguishes between a leader and a follower.
+Logging Cloud Quantum Computing Agile RabbitMQ Success doesn’t just find you.
+You have to go out and get it.
+CI/CD Sharding